alexandrelutt/alexandrelutt.github.io/_posts/2021-07-26-carrot_cake.md

 - 1/2 teaspoon of allspice
 - 2 teaspoons of cinnamon
 - 2 teaspoons of baking soda
+- 1 pinch of sea salt

+For the icing, you'll need:

+- 100g of cream cheese
+- 200g of icing sugar

 <div style="text-align: justify">
 <p> Start by mixing the flour, the baking soda, the grated carrots and the oil.
 In a separate bowl, mix the eggs and the sugars, and add this mixture to your dry ingredients.
-Add your spices, poor your mixture in a greased cake mold, and bake one hour at 150°C. </p>
+Add your spices, the salt, poor your mixture in a greased cake mold, and bake one hour at 150°C. </p>
+<p> While your cake is cooling off, prepare your icing by mixing the cream cheese and the icing sugar.
+Unmold your cake when it reaches room temperature, add your icing and you're done, congrats! </p>
 </div>